tusshr/ip-universe-mail/docs/mail-server-setup.md

    ```

    On first boot Stalwart seeds `/opt/stalwart/config` with defaults inside the mounted `stalwart/` directory.
-   The compose file maps the admin UI to host port `8081`; adjust if that port is also in use.
+   The compose file exposes the admin UI only inside the Docker network; Coolify’s proxy will publish it via `mail.ipuniverse.org`.

 ## 2. Secure the Admin UI

-1. Open `http://localhost:8081` (or the Coolify forwarded port) and log in with:
+1. Open `http://mail.ipuniverse.org` (or `https://mail.ipuniverse.org` once Coolify issues a certificate) and log in with:
    - username: `admin`
    - password: `change_me_admin`
 2. **Immediately** change the password under **Account → Security**.